Before you mess with the derailleur, consider other potential sources of your poor shifting problem.

 Also check that the cable runs correctly through the cable attachment point.
 Most derailleurs have an indentation for the cable to follow underneath the fixing bolt, and even a slight deviation from this route will change the shifting characteristics of the system.

 Now, while holding the bike off the ground, turn the pedals and push the shifter lever through one click.
 The chain should move to the second-smallest cog in less than one revolution and run quietly.
 If it hesitates, screw the adjustment barrel counterclockwise half a turn and retry.
 If it shifts too far, screw the barrel clockwise half a turn.
 Repeat until it shifts smoothly.
 Now shift through all the gears, both up and down.
 Some full suspension bikes work differently with rider weight on them, so test ride, shifting through all the gears again.

 When you turn the barrel adjuster counterclockwise, you are tightening the cable (well, making the housing longer, which has the same effect).
-When you turn it anticlockwise, you are loosening the cable.
+When you turn it clockwise, you are loosening the cable.

 The front derailleur follows the same basic procedure.
 Check the high and low limit screws, and then use the barrel adjuster on the shifter lever to make sure the chain moves from the small to middle ring smoothly.

 - Don’t over-correct with the barrel adjuster.
 Doing so may make the shifting work, but one “click” off, so either the highest or lowest gear isn’t accessible.